-A mark with length and direction (-s).
-An element of art which refers to the continuous mark made on some surface by a moving point.
-Types of line include: vertical, horizontal, diagonal, straight or ruled, curved, bent, angular, thin, thick or wide, interrupted (dotted, dashed, broken, etc.), blurred or fuzzy, controlled, freehand, parallel, hatching, meandering, and spiraling.
-Often, it defines a space, and may create an outline or contour, define a silhouette; create patterns, or movement, and the illusion of mass or volume.
-It may be two-dimensional (as with pencil on paper) three-dimensional (as with wire) or implied (the edge of a shape or form).
+A line is a mark with length and direction.
+It is an element of art which refers to the continuous mark made on some surface by a moving point.
+Types of line include: vertical, horizontal, diagonal, straight or ruled, curved, bent, angular, thin, thick or wide, interrupted, dotted, dashed, broken, blurred or fuzzy, controlled, freehand, parallel, hatching, meandering and spiraling.
+A line often defines a space, and may create an outline or contour.
+A line can also define a silhouette, create patterns or movement, and the illusion of mass or volume.
+A line can also be two-dimensional (as with pencil on paper), three-dimensional (as with wire) or implied (as the edge of a shape or form).